Today I wanted to help you understand the miscellaneous category, so that you don’t land yourself in hot water with the bullies at the IRS.

-From there, they are going to go over those expenses with a fine tooth comb and find ANY reason they can not to allow those deductions.
+From there, they are going to go over those expenses with a fine tooth comb and find ANY reason they can to not allow those deductions.
 (Trust me, they take great pleasure in finding things to say no to…)

 It’s for that reason, we recommend avoiding this category completely.
 If you need a catch-all category, a better one is “office expenses”, but the BEST IDEA would be to create new specific categories for those expenses.